go-rod/rod/README.md

 ## [Documentation](https://go-rod.github.io/) | [API reference](https://pkg.go.dev/github.com/go-rod/rod?tab=doc)

 Rod is a high-level driver directly based on [DevTools Protocol][devtools protocol].
 It's designed for web automation and scraping.
+Rod is designed for both high-level and low-level use, senior programmers can use the low-level packages and functions to easily customize or build up their own version of Rod, the high-level functions are just examples to build a default version of Rod.

 ## Features